aanandprabhu30/NLP-Project/.ipynb_checkpoints/LOGS-checkpoint.md

   - Trained on full 5,402-paper corpus
   - Accuracy = 82.05%, Macro F1 = 0.81
   - Per-class F1s: CS = 0.85, IS = 0.82, IT = 0.76
-  - **More generalizable** than v2.2, with consistent IT recall and better scaling to full dataset
+  - **More generalizable** than v2.2, with consistent IT recall and better scaling

+- ✅ **Perform trust-based label filtering using v2.2**
+  - Used `disc_scibert_xgboost_v2.2.pkl` to assign predicted labels and trust scores
+  - Saved `expanded_discipline_with_preds.csv` with model predictions and `trust_score`
+  - Retained 4,838 abstracts with `trust_score ≥ 0.8` for high-quality fine-tuning
+  - Output dataset: `trusted_discipline_dataset.csv` to be used in v4.0 fine-tuning

+- [ ] Begin `v4.0` – Curriculum-based SciBERT + LoRA training
+  - Use trusted 4,838-paper subset with blended loss and label smoothing
+  - Target: ≥95% Accuracy and Macro F1

 - [ ] Rebalance Mixed-class performance post-v2.6
   - Explore focal loss, `scale_pos_weight`, or cost-sensitive XGBoost to recover Mixed F1 without harming Qual